Why Is My Cat Losing Weight?

 Here are eight of the most common causes of rapid weight loss in cats.

 (1)Anxiety, Stress, or Depression

-Gastrointestinal problems usually come with lack of appetite, vomiting or diarrhea.
-Eating less and the maldigestion are the direct consequence of weight loss.
-GI problems are related to food allergies, infections and inflammatory bowel diseases.
+Gastrointestinal problems usually come with a lack of appetite, vomiting, or diarrhea.
+Eating less and maldigestion are the direct consequence of weight loss.
+GI problems are related to food allergies, infections, and inflammatory bowel diseases.